Easy Macarons Recipe

 Why You’ll Love This Recipe

 • This classic recipe uses four ingredients plus food coloring.
 It does not include cream of tartar, salt, lemon juice, or egg white powder.
-Check also the Italian Meringue or French Meringue Macarons recipe.
+Check also the French Meringue Macarons recipe.

 • This recipe is great for round or shaped macaron shells.
 Try Heart, Snowman, or Flowers Macarons.